Marriage in Iran: Pleasure marriage

 A unique feature of the dominant religion of Iran, (Shi'i Islam), is the permissibility of marriages for a fixed amount of time, known as nikah mut'ah or sigheh or "pleasure marriage".
 Sigheh was made into law in the Islamic Republic in 2012.
 Article 21 of the Family Protection Law officially sanctions the practice.
 According to Shokouh Mirzadegi, as of 2018, a Ministry of Tourism official reported a significant increase in Muslims from other countries coming into Iran.
 "Upon arriving in Iran, many of these men head directly to a 'chastity house'", (where sigheh "brides" await their business).

-In Iran it reportedly costs 895.0000 ($1USD) to be getting married with legal contract with controlled fixed term.
+In Iran it reportedly costs 895.0000 ($1USD) to be getting married with a legal contract for a controlled fixed term.

+Domestic violence

+Domestic violence in Iran remains a deeply embedded social problem, operating largely in silence due to a combination of legal gaps, cultural stigma, and institutional barriers.
+Iranian law has historically offered women limited protection — marital rape is not criminalized, and a husband's physical discipline of his wife exists in legal grey zones rooted in certain interpretations of Islamic jurisprudence.
+A domestic violence bill has been debated in the Iranian parliament for over a decade but as of recent years has never been fully passed into law, leaving victims without a dedicated legal framework for protection.
+Culturally, family honor and the preservation of marriage are often prioritized over a woman's safety, meaning victims face enormous pressure from family and community not to report abuse.
+Economic dependence on husbands — compounded by restrictions on women's employment and freedom of movement — traps many women in abusive situations with no viable exit.
+Shelters exist but are few, underfunded, and carry social shame.
+The result is a vast underreporting problem where official statistics reflect only a fraction of actual cases.
+Women's rights activists inside Iran have fought consistently for stronger protections but face their own persecution from the state, particularly after the 2022 Mahsa Amini uprising which brought gender-based oppression into sharp international focus.
+The intersection of patriarchal tradition, religious law as interpreted by the state, and political repression creates a system where domestic violence is not just tolerated but structurally enabled.

 Women's rights and male guardianship

-Before marriage women and girls in Iran are under the legal authority of their father or another male relative — for example, requiring his permission to marry someone or to travel abroad — even after turning 18.
+Before marriage women and girls in Iran are under the legal authority of their father or another male relative (for example, requiring his permission to marry someone or to travel abroad) even after turning 18.
 After marriage, their husband assumes many of these legal controls; married women are legally obligated to have their husband's consent to obtain, renew, and use a passport, and a husband can revoke his prior approval at any time.
 Marital rape is not a crime in the Islamic Republic of Iran.